Rename Folder: “Can’t find the specified file” in Windows 11

 • {A990AE9F-A03B-4e80-94BC-9912D7504104}

-2. Navigate to the following registry key.
+2. Go to this key.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\FolderDescriptions